The Australian and NSW Governments are jointly funding the $18.6 million upgrade and replacement of the bridge at Lansdowne.

 - Light vehicles can also use Memorial Road and Hetherington Street to access North Goulburn

-- For the safety of motorists the speed limit on the detour route via Brisbane Grove Road will be reduced to 80km/h.
+- For the safety of motorists the speed limit on the detour route via Brisbane Grove Road has been reduced to 80km/h.

 Motorists are advised to never drive through flood waters and to follow the advice of emergency services during storm events, including observing all temporary road closures due to flooding.

-- Improved safety due to wider traffic lanes and improved road approaches
+- Improving road user safety due to wider traffic lanes, improved road approaches and providing a shared path across the new bridge

-- Elimination of the potential for lead contamination of the waterway from the deteriorating paintwork on the bridge
+- Eliminating potential for lead contamination of the waterway from the deteriorating paintwork on the bridge

-- Minimised disruption to the community in the long term as the bridge will no longer need to be closed for frequent maintenance
+- Minimising disruption to the community in the long term as the bridge will no longer need to be closed for frequent maintenance

-- Allowance for HML (Higher Mass Limit) vehicles which will allow all vehicles to use the bridge
+- Providing access for heavy vehicles to use the bridge

 - Recycling of timber to be used in the maintenance of other timber truss bridges.